Sheikh Tonmoy

-Sheikh Sharhan Naser Tonmoy best known as Sheikh Tonmoy is a Bangladesh Awami League politician and the incumbent member of parliament from Bagerhat-2.
-He is a grand-nephew of Sheikh Mujibur Rahman and nephew of Sheikh Hasina.
+Sheikh Sharhan Naser Tonmoy best known as Sheikh Tonmoy is a Bangladesh Awami League politician and a former member of Jatiya Sangsad representing the Bagerhat-2 constituency.
+He is a grand-nephew of Sheikh Mujibur Rahman, nephew of Sheikh Hasina, and second-cousin of Sajeeb Wazed, Saima Wazed & Tulip Siddiq.
+He has been missing along with all of his family members since the fall of his aunt Sheikh Hasina's government on 5 August 2024.

 Early life

-Tonmoy's father is Sheikh Helal Uddin, Member of Parliament from Bagerhat-1 and cousin of Prime Minister Sheikh Hasina.
+Tonmoy's father is Sheikh Helal Uddin, member of parliament for Bagerhat-1 and cousin of Prime Minister Sheikh Hasina.
 He completed his higher studies in London, United Kingdom.

 Career

 Tonmoy was elected to Parliament on 30 December 2018 from Bagerhat-2 as a Bangladesh Awami League candidate.

-Sheikh Tonmoy started his career journey with a job at a company in Singapore.
+Tonmoy started his career journey with a job at a company in Singapore.
 Although he was born into a political family and didn't become politically active until 2017, he joined the Bangladesh Awami League as a member from Bagerhat Municipal Branch.
 That was his formal joining in politics.